barneynapier/barneynapier.github.io/src/content/_pages/Library.md

 - **Men without women** - Ernest Hemingway
 - **The Fall** - Albert Camus
 - **\*A Confederacy of Dunces** - John Kennedy Toole
+- **The Boy, the Mole, the Fox and the Horse** - Charlie Macksey
 - The Gambler - Fyodor Dostoyevsky
 - Portrait of a Lady - Henry James
-- The count of Monte Cristo - Alexander Dumas
+- The Count of Monte Cristo - Alexander Dumas
 - Dracula - Bram Stoker
 - Frankenstein - Mary Shelley
 - Moby Dick - Herman Melville